-The Downsizing Report: A Closer Look
+The Downsizing Report: A Closer Look at downsizing housing options

-When it comes to planning retirement, downsizing plays a large part in many people’s decision making.
+When it comes to planning retirement, considering downsizing housing options plays a large part in many people’s decision making.
 This is because it can be an excellent way to save money, pay off debts, lower your property maintenance and enhance your standard of living.
 Simply said, downsizing is a no-brainer for many people approaching their retirement.

 However, our report, ‘Generation Stuck – The Downsizing Report’, indicates that many over 55-year olds in the UK are lacking options for smaller, more convenient homes.
 In fact, the report hints that a serious lack of supply of retirement properties means that the UK is running out of homes for its aging population.